 The past years have seen many developments.
 For instance, the launch of the microbusiness company (MBC), which is aimed at small, non-financial sector businesses anywhere in the world.
 MBCs are simpler to set up and operate and have lower registration and annual fees.
 One of the most exciting aspects of the MBC is the use by the FSC of an online platform that enables AML checks and MBC formation to be carried out online.

 Building on the use of an online platform, the AML Code of Practice has been amended to allow AML checks to be carried out using the latest electronic innovations, which should improve and speed up know-your-customer processes in the BVI.

 The Securities and Investment Business (Amendment) Act, 2019 and the accompanying Private Investment Funds Regulations, 2019 came into force on 31 December 2019.
 In practice, this means that close-ended funds will need to seek recognition and obtain a licence from the BVI Financial Services Commission prior to operating as a private investment fund and complying with prescribed obligations.
 Close-ended funds had until 1 July 2020 to comply with the new regulations.

 Additionally, there have been amendments to the FMSA described above to facilitate P2P, P2B and B2B financing and lending.

 The BVI remains committed to introducing measures and creating an environment where businesses involved in fintech, blockchain and artificial intelligence can thrive.
 The BVI remains at the forefront of international corporate structuring for cross-border transactions and investing, and provides market-leading expertise and products in areas such as banking and finance.
 The BVI is building on these strengths as it readies itself to move forward into the digital age.

-1 Ian Montgomery is a managing partner at Collas Crill.
+1 Christian Hidalgo is of counsel at Collas Crill.